Statscamp/PcAux/README.md

 principled missing data imputation.

 PcAux is beta software.
 Please report any [issues](https://github.com/Statscamp/PcAux/issues) that you encounter.
-You may also suggest new features in the issues section.
+You may also suggest new features.

 Thank you for your interest in PcAux!
 We hope you find our software useful!